 Youth 11-17 years old

 Scouts BSA is the traditional Scouting experience for youth in the fifth grade through high school.
-Service, community engagement and leadership development become increasingly important parts of the program as youth lead their own activities and work their way toward earning Scouting’s highest rank, Eagle Scout.
+Service, community engagement and leadership development become increasingly important parts of the program as youth lead their own activities under the guidance of trained adult mentors and work their way toward earning Scouting’s highest rank, Eagle Scout.

 Scouts BSA Outdoor Program